-April 28, 1990: Bomb Explodes At Uncle Charlie’s Downtown NYC – First Foreign Terrorist Attack On U.S. Soil
+Today In Gay – April 28, 1990: Bomb Explodes At Uncle Charlie’s Downtown NYC Later Found Out To Be Terrorist Attack

-On April 28, 1990, a homemade pipe bomb exploded in a popular gay bar in the West Village of New York City which prompted a massive protest march on Manhattan’s Sixth Precinct station which was mobilized by the then newly formed Queen Nation in one of its first activist actions in the United States.
+On April 28th, 1990 a homemade pipe bomb exploded in a popular gay bar in the West Village of New York City which prompted a massive protest march on Manhattan’s Sixth Precinct station mobilized by the then newly formed Queen Nation and years later was found out to be one of the first terrorist bombings on U.S. soil by a radical Muslim group

 Uncle Charlie’s Downtown was located at 56 Greenwich Avenue and was a hugely popular gay video bar in the 1980’s and 1990’s, packed nightly where gay men would gather to drink, watch video, play pool and cruise.